nguyenhieuvi/nguyenhieuvi.github.io/_posts/2021-06-29-SentimentAnalysis.md

 ![_config.yml]({{ site.baseurl }}/images/fig3.png)

-- Basic Sentiment Words: There is a widely used subjectivity and sentiment lexicon that from which the data were extracted.
+- Basic Sentiment Words: There is a widely used subjectivity and sentiment lexicon from which the data were extracted.
 Each line is comprised of a word, followed by the typical sentiment of that word without any additional context, indicated by the string positive or negative, e.g.

 ![_config.yml]({{ site.baseurl }}/images/fig4.png)